tsileo/blobstash/README.md

 ### Metadata

-Metadata are stored in LevelDB and are exposed via a Redis protocol tcp server, with custom Redis-like data type and commands, but implemented using LevelDB lexicographical range queries.
+Metadata are stored in LevelDB and are exposed via a Redis protocol tcp server, with custom Redis-like data type and commands, but implemented using LevelDB lexicographical range queries and snapshots.

 - Redis-like transactions
+- Snapshot handling
 - String
 - Hashmap
 - Set